 Additional Recipe Notes for Homemade Laundry Detergent

-I prefer to add the essential oils to my homemade laundry detergent because I like my clothes to have an actual scent after washing.
-The 20 drops called for in the recipe leaves a very, very light scent.
+I prefer to add essential oils to my homemade laundry detergent because I like my clothes to have an actual scent after washing.
+The 20 drops called for in the recipe will leave a very, very light scent.
 So light, that you might not notice it unless you knew it was there.
 Feel free to add up to 40 drops of essential oil for a stronger scent.

 One fun factor of homemade laundry detergent is that you can create any scent you want.
 I’ve been using lavender shreds with lavender essential oil, but any of these scent combinations would be lovely as well:

 - lemon/orange/grapefruit + peppermint/wintergreen/spearmint/eucalyptus

 - tea tree + peppermint